 Helen Street School in Hamden also reported a positive case earlier this month.

-On Wednesday, Oct.
-14, district officials announced new coronavirus cases at New Britain High School and Slade Middle School.
+On Wednesday district officials announced new coronavirus cases at both New Britain High School and Slade Middle School.
 The cases did not require classroom or school closures, officials said.

-Holmes School moved all students to remote learning after a member of the community tested positive for COVID-19.
-Officials said the individual was last at school on Friday, Oct.
-9 and was instructed to quarantine for 14 days.
+Holmes School will move all students to remote learning Wednesday after a member of the community tested positive for COVID-19.
+Officials said the individual was last at school on Friday, October 9 and that they have been instructed to quarantine for 14 days.